wpilibsuite/frc-docs/source/docs/software/basic-programming/java-units.rst

 .. note:: Calling ``Unit#per(Time)`` will return a ``Velocity`` unit, which is different from and incompatible with a ``Per`` unit!

-New unit types can also be created by subclassing ``Unit`` and implementing the two constructors:
+New unit types can also be created by subclassing ``Unit`` and implementing the two constructors.
+Note that ``Unit`` is also a parameterized generic type, where the generic type argument is self-referential; ``Distance`` is a ``Unit<Distance>``.
+This is what allows us to have stronger guarantees in the type system to prevent conversions between unrelated unit types.

 .. code-block:: java